tylertitsworth/5th-age-srd/Classes/Ranger.md

 You can change your favored enemy by meditating when you take a full heal-up.

+#### Adventurer Feat

+This feat is only usable by rangers who have taken humanoid as a favored enemy.
+Once per day, as a free action, you may select a humanoid species you have encountered in the past.
+Until the end of the battle, you may use that species’ racial ability.
+For example, you could gain the shifty bugger ability of goblins, be as evasive as a kobold, as dangerous as an orc, or blend into your surroundings like a chameleon troglodyte.
+The Gamemaster may veto overpowered or overly magical abilities—this feat represents your ability to emulate the tricks and tactics of your prey, not a supernatural power of shapeshifting.

 #### Champion Feat

 Your crit range for attacks against favored enemies expands by 1 (to +3).